Updated: 2020-07-10 by

 If you want answers over the phone, call the toll-free number for MNsure at 855-366-7873.

-Telephone support is available Monday through Friday from 8AM to 6PM (CST).
+Telephone support is available Monday through Friday from 8AM to 4PM.
+The support center is currently closed on Saturday and Sunday, but that may change during open enrollment.

 You may also be interested in: